-Hue and chroma in the HSL/HSV
+Hue and chroma

 CATIA V5

 The HSL (Hue, Saturation and Luminance) and RGB (Red, Green and Blue) values vary according to where the cross is located.
 You can also enter HSL and RGB values in the fields provided to suit your exact color specifications.